querqy/chorus/katas/005_quaerite.md

 # Fifth Kata: Getting started with *Quaerite*

-## Get the latest from DockerHub

-* `docker pull rhapsode/quaerite:latest`

 # Give Quaerite a Spin
-**NOTE FOR WINDOWS USERS**: Substitute `-v %cd%:/q` for `-v $(pwd):/q`

-* Make sure that the Solr instance that comes with chorus is running and has the data loaded, e.g. run the Chorus `./quickstart.sh`
+* Make sure that the Solr instances that comes with Chorus are running and has the data loaded: run the Chorus `./quickstart.sh --with-offline-lab`
-* Change directory to the `quaerite` directory of chorus

 ## Run Experiments

-* `docker run -v $(pwd):/q -it --network="host" rhapsode/quaerite java -jar /quaerite.jar RunExperiments -db /q/mydb -j /q/judgments.csv -r /q/reports -e /q/experiments/short_description.json`
+> docker-compose run quaerite java -jar /quaerite.jar RunExperiments -db /quaerite/mydb -j /quaerite/judgments.csv -r /quaerite/reports -e /quaerite/experiments/short_description.json

 This will output three csv reports in the `reports/`
 1. There's a `per_query_scores.csv` file with every score per query per experiment.